30 Things You Shouldn't Do When the Weather Gets Colder

 "Colder months are typically the most dry," says Rees.
 "Make sure you keep your body moisturized throughout the day."
 Cold and wind can chap exposed areas, and dry indoor air can compound the problem.
 Regular moisturizing can prevent you from developing itchy, annoying dermatitis on common areas like hands or elbows, which can become painful and infected.

-The Remedy Rx: Choose a non-comedogenic moisturizer and apply it after your morning shower, and whenever you're feeling dry.
+The Rx: Choose a non-comedogenic moisturizer and apply it after your morning shower, and whenever you're feeling dry.

 Stop Looking Your Best